 I know the word tandoori chicken makes us think about the clay ovens, smoke flavored chicken cooked in pure raw heat.
 But I am going to take liberty and declare that you can make some great tasting chicken with the same spices as used in tandoori chicken, cook it slow and call it whatever you will – It will taste amazing.
 So I am calling it slow cooker chicken tandoori !

--A slow cooker recipe.
+This is a great slow cooker recipe.
 Something you can fix when you leave for work and then come home to the wonderful aroma of this dish.

 Slow cooker chicken tandoori